 What does verbal abuse sound like?
 The tone and content varies from abuser to abuser, but the words effect the victim in similar ways.
 Victims hear horrible things from their abuser and they feel small, withdrawn, angry, helpless, sad, shame, and a hundred other horrible emotions – sometimes all at once.

 This list is only a partial list of the things verbal abusers say.
 It’s not limited to my own abusive relationship.
-It takes into account what other’s have reported hearing, too.
+It takes into account what others report hearing, too.

 Things Verbal Abusers Say: